Dispatch-AI-com/backend/ai/app/intent_classification/README.md

 ├─ Yes → SCAM
 └─ No → Continue

-Is it a simple question with standard answer?
+Is it a legitimate opportunity (interview, job, research)?
-├─ Yes → FAQ
+├─ Yes → OPPORTUNITY
 └─ No → Continue

 Is it complex, personalized, or unclear?